isomerpages/moe-changkatpri/_our-experiences/Curriculum/English Language.md

 <div class="isomer-image-wrapper">
 <img style="width:85%" height="auto" width="100%" src="/images/OurExperiences/Curriculum/Eng/eng3.jpg">
 </div>
+<p></p>
+<h5><strong>CKPS Whole School Reading Plan</strong></h5>
+<p>As part of our efforts to promote a reading culture in the school, we
+work hand in hand with the National Library Board (NLB) and our Parent Support Group (PIE Club – Partners in Education Club) in ensuring that various groups of students are supported in developing a love for reading.</p>
+<p></p>
 <h5><strong>Differentiated Instruction, Formative Assessment &amp; Cooperative Learning</strong></h5>
-<p>Our teachers engage the pupils through the use DI, FA and CL to customise
+<p>Our teachers engage the students through the use differentiated instruction
-the pupils’ learning experience.
-Pupils are often grouped flexibly to suit the learning intentions of the lesson.
-CL structures such as Jigsaw, Numbered Heads Together, Rally Robin and Round Robin are commonplace in our classrooms as are FA tools such as white boarding, use of exit cards or use of thumbs up-down during lessons.</p>
+to customise the students’ learning experience.
+Students are often grouped flexibly to suit the learning intentions of the lesson.
+Cooperative learning structures such as Jigsaw, Numbered Heads Together, Rally Robin and Round Robin are commonplace in our classroom, as are formative assessment tools such as white boarding, exit cards and the use of thumbs up-down during lessons.</p>
-<h5><strong>CKPS Whole School Reading Plan</strong></h5>
-<p>We work hand in hand with the National Library Board (NLB) and our Parent
-Support Group (PIE Club – Partners in Education Club) in ensuring that various groups of pupils are supported in our efforts to promote a Reading Culture in Changkat.</p>
+<h5></h5>
+<p></p>